maksimkurb/kurb.me/content/posts/0-no-posts.en.md

 ---
-title: "No posts have translated to English yet :("
+title: "No posts has been translated to English yet :("
 showFullContent: true
 date: false
 ---